 Aim for efficiency.

 Brevity can be a key component in improving efficiency in the workplace.
-Double check your emails and any form of digital communication before sending.
+Double-check your emails and any form of digital communication before sending it.
 Being short does not mean typing up a speedy reply riddled with typos, spelling errors, and unclear directions.
 Less is more when employees spend too much time getting bogged down in the details and wasting their precious time trying to decode your message.

 Pay attention to vacation.